IRB & Human Subjects Research

 Do I need to submit anything to the IRB?

 If your project is “research,” as defined above, and it involves “human subjects,” then it must be reviewed by the IRB.
-“Human subjects research” that is initiated without or before IRB review and approval can result in project suspension, or additional This review may be completed in several different ways, depending on the appropriate level of review for the project.
+“Human subjects research” that is initiated without or before IRB review and approval can result in project suspension.
+This review may be completed in several different ways, depending on the appropriate level of review for the project.

 In addition to reviewing all human subjects research, the University of Notre Dame provides a review of projects that require a determination that it does not meet the definition of human subjects research.
 If your research involves interaction or intervention with “human subjects” as described above, but you do not believe it meets the “research” definition, you may submit an abbreviated protocol for "Non-human Subjects Research" confirmation by Notre Dame Research Compliance.